Prince Andrew to settle sex abuse case, donate to charity

 NEW YORK (AP) — Britain's Prince Andrew has agreed to settle a lawsuit filed by Virginia Giuffre, who said she was sexually trafficked to the British royal by the financier Jeffrey Epstein when she was 17.

 The deal described in a court filing Tuesday in New York avoids a trial that would have brought further embarrassment to the monarchy.
-It calls for the prince to make a substantial donation to the charity of his accuser while saying he never meant to malign her character.
+It calls for the prince to make a substantial donation to his accuser's charity while saying he never meant to malign her character.
+It did not specify whether Giuffre would personally receive any money as part of the settlement.

-Attorney David Boies, who represents Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.
+Attorney David Boies, representing Giuffre, informed the judge presiding over the case in New York that a settlement in principle has been reached and lawyers on both sides will request a dismissal of the lawsuit within a month.

 A lawyer for Andrew did not immediately return a message seeking comment.

-The letter signed by Boies said all lawyers were asking the judge to suspend all deadlines and put the case on hold.
+The letter signed by Boies said all lawyers were asking the judge to suspend all deadlines in the case and put it on hold.

 Giuffre sued Andrew in August.
-The American accused the British royal of sexually abusing her while she traveled with financier Jeffrey Epstein.
+The American accused the British royal of sexually abusing her while she traveled with Epstein.

-Andrew has strenuously denied Giuffre's allegations and attempted to get the lawsuit tossed.
+Andrew has strenuously denied Giuffre's allegations and attempted to get the lawsuit tossed earlier this year.

 “Prince Andrew intends to make a substantial donation to Ms. Giuffre’s charity in support of victims’ rights.
 Prince Andrew has never intended to malign Ms. Giuffre’s character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks.”